dheerajvs/art-gallery/src/pages/items/ajanta-ellora-styled-face-on-vase.md

 ---
 templateKey: item
-title: Ajanta Ellora styled face on vase
+title: Ajanta-Ellora styled face
 medium: Acrylic paints on terracotta pots
 description: >-
-  This beautifully hand painted "Ajanta Ellora styled face" on terracotta pot looks just so beautiful when placed in any part of the house either indoor or outdoor.
+  This beautifully hand painted "Ajanta-Ellora styled face" on terracotta pot looks just so beautiful when placed in any part of the house either indoor or outdoor.
 It brings in an ethnic look to the atmosphere.You can choose to keep it stand alone or use as a flower vase.